Milling cutter: Hob

 These cutters are a type of form tool and are used in hobbing machines to generate gears.
 A cross-section of the cutter's tooth will generate the required shape on the workpiece, once set to the appropriate conditions (blank size).
 A hobbing machine is a specialised milling machine.

 Thread mill

 Whereas a hob engages the work much as a mating gear would (and cuts the blank progressively until it reaches final shape), a thread milling cutter operates much like an endmill, traveling around the work in a helical interpolation.

 Face mill

 A face mill is a cutter designed for facing as opposed to e.g., creating a pocket (end mills).
 The cutting edges of face mills are always located along its sides.
 As such it must always cut in a horizontal direction at a given depth coming from outside the stock.
 Multiple teeth distribute the chip load, and since the teeth are normally disposable carbide inserts, this combination allows for very large and efficient face milling.

+A face mill is a type of milling cutter specifically designed for facing operations, in which a flat surface is produced perpendicular to the axis of the spindle.
+Unlike end mills—which are capable of axial plunging and internal contouring such as slots or pockets—face mills are optimized for efficient material removal across large, open surfaces.

+The cutting inserts of a face mill are mounted radially around the face (bottom) of the tool body, typically at a lead angle (commonly 45° or 90°), allowing them to shear material as the tool rotates.
+These inserts are almost always indexable carbide tips, which can be rotated or replaced when worn, significantly reducing downtime and tooling costs.
+The use of multiple inserts distributes the cutting load, enables higher feed rates, and produces a smoother surface finish compared to single-point tools like fly cutters.

+Face mills are generally fed axially into the workpiece from above, not radially from the side, and are not designed for deep slotting or internal profiling.
+While light peripheral cutting may be possible depending on insert geometry, their primary function remains top-surface machining.
+Due to their rigidity and high metal-removal capability, face mills are widely used in automotive, aerospace, and general CNC machining for tasks such as squaring stock, finishing datum surfaces, and roughing large plates.